 Kurt Beitler, who grew up in Oregon, directs the farming and winemaking.
-His grandfather is Charlie Wagner who founded Caynus Vineyards in 1972, and uncle is Chuck Wagner who both encouraged him to work with the family's Caymus Winery in Napa Valley.
+His grandfather is Charlie Wagner who founded Caymus Vineyards in 1972, and uncle is Chuck Wagner who both encouraged him to work with the family's Caymus Winery in Napa Valley.
 Beitler's first vineyard management job was the Belle Glos Taylor Lane Vineyard in Occidental where he later found Bohéme.

 The Bohéme portfolio includes Pinot Noir (Taylor Ridge Vineyard, Stuller Vineyard), Syrah and Chardonnay.
 The small-production wines are sold through a mailing list.